joooKiwi/smm-encyclopedia/README.md

 The dependencies imply that the entity uses almost everything in the project.<br/>
 So, some recursive dependencies are in place to make the project compile.

-To simplify the diagram, the entity dependencies has been removed to help readability.<br>
+To simplify the diagram, the entity dependencies have been removed to help readability.<br>
 And the dependencies used in the Entity are:<br/>
 1. Clear condition
 2. Editor voice